Common Fund Q and A

 There needs to be a conversation about the viability of some churches

-This is another important question.
+This is another important point.
 We are aware that some ‘small’ churches feel they are struggling.
 And we are aware of the historic, cultural and social importance to the wider community of churches.
 How do we discern viability?
 How do we do closures well?
 How do we celebrate the past, but also mourn the loss of one part of the Diocesan family in the present?

-The Diocese needs to spend less money and cut staff costs
+The diocese needs to spend less money and cut staff costs

 We recognise that in any financial planning – for business or personally – it is important to balance the budget.
 Income and expenditure need to be the same; if there is over expenditure in one area then cuts are need to happen in another area.
 The Diocesan budget reflects the Diocesan priorities for mission and ministry, for our Common Life together as a Diocese.
 How we spend less money and still achieve the Diocesan priorities for mission and ministry is an important – and challenging – question.
 How do we decide what we need to keep and what we can do without so that together we can work to achieve the Diocesan vision ‘Christ’s Presence in every community?